 Investigating The Living City Spaces – Education at Tommy Thompson Park

 The education programs at Tommy Thompson Park provide unique opportunities to experience the phenomenon of migration or explore Toronto’s urban wildlife habitats.
 We currently offer a series of captivating education programs for students

-Toronto and Region Conservation (TRCA) Parks provide wonderful opportunities to explore and enjoy interesting natural and cultural spaces within the Greater Toronto Area.
+Toronto and Region Conservation Authority (TRCA) Parks provide wonderful opportunities to explore and enjoy interesting natural and cultural spaces within the Greater Toronto Area.
 Located in Peel, York and Durham regions, the parks are close to home and easily accessible.